 Each of these rankings highlights a different aspect of what makes the Sacramento area a unique and innovative place to work and live.

-For more information on living, working and playing in the Sacramento area, visit the Economic Development and Marketing website and the Sacramento Convention and Visitors Bureau website.
+For more information on living, working and playing in the Sacramento area, visit the Economic Development and Marketing website and the Visit Sacramento website.